 Chiropractic is based on the idea of removing imbalances both structural and postural in an effort to allow our body to heal itself.
 For this to happen the network of nerves and signals from your brain, down your spinal cord, to the network of nerves must be allowed to flow freely without any interruption.
-Chiropractors have the ability and skill to remove these interruptions or misalignments and allow the body to perform as it was meant to.
+Chiropractors have the ability and skill to remove these interruptions and allow the body to perform as it was meant to.

-When a vertebrae becomes misaligned or moves out of its normal position, this is referred to in the chiropractic profession as a vertebral misalignment.
+When a vertebra becomes misaligned or moves out of its normal position, this is referred to in the chiropractic profession as a vertebral misalignment.
 Misalignments can be caused by a wide range of issues ranging from a minor slip or bump to a car accident or any sudden trauma.
-When a vertebrae is misaligned or fixated, it begins to put pressure on nerves, blood vessels and everything around it.
+When a vertebra is misaligned or fixated, it begins to put pressure on nerves, blood vessels and everything around it.
 This pressure comes with a price.
 The fixation interrupts the natural pathways that the messages sent from the brain need to be clear in order to be completed properly.

-Allowing a chiropractor to get you back on track both chemically and structurally will bring your body back to the proper state it should be in to perform at it's peak.
+Allowing a chiropractor to get you back on track both chemically and structurally will bring your body back to the proper state it should be in to perform at its peak.